tfoote/design/site_map.md

 {% endfor %}
 ----

-# Topics
+# Units

-Here is a list of topics available so far.
+Here is a list of units available so far.

 {% for p in site.pages %}
-    {% if p.url contains 'articles/' and p.layout == 'topic' %}
+    {% if p.url contains 'articles/' and p.layout == 'unit' %}
 ----

 #### [{{ p.title }}]({{ site.baseurl }}{{ p.url }})